 In 2010 with North East MEP Fiona Hall we submitted Written Declaration (81) to European Parliament in Strasbourg calling for mandatory installation of cameras and sensors in HGVs to eliminate blind spots.
 Over 400 MEPS from all members states signed up to our proposal.

 In 2014 we lobbied the European Commission and Parliament in Brussels as part of a London delegation including Olympic gold medallist and British Cycling representative, Chris Boardman, and TfL Cycling Commissioner, Andrew Gilligan.
-We were successful in achieving a change to the law with an amendment to Directive 96/53 relating to direct visibility of cabs.
+We were successful in achieving a change to the law with an amendment to Directive 96/53 relating to direct visibility for HGV cabs.

 We have successfully engaged in both Houses of Parliament with:

-- Two Early Day Motions
+- Two Early Day Motions - Cyclists' Safety and Heavy Goods Vehicles and Cycling Safety

 - A Ten Minute Rule Bill